rpadovani/rpadovani.com/_posts/2019-06-24-aws-textract.md

 So, if you need it for anything but testing, you should open a ticket to ask for higher limits, and maybe poking your point of contact in AWS to speed up the process.

 That's all for today, I hope you found this article useful!
-For any comment, feedback, critic, write to me on Twitter ([@rpadovani93][twitter]) or drop an email at `riccardo@rpadovani.com`.
+For any comment, feedback, critic, leave a comment below, or drop an email at `riccardo@rpadovani.com`.

 Regards,